jsiwiecki/US_Congressional_Stock_Monitor/README.md

 1. Run scripts from `db_scripts`

 ### SPARK APPLICATION
-Use Amazon Elastic Container Service to run Spark Application.
+Use Amazon Elastic Container Service with Fargate to run Spark Application.
 A cluster will be needed which will be using a docker image from Elastic Container Registry from AWS.
 After setting up cluster and container create a task.
 Remember about proper permissions - this application needs to have an access to:
 - AWS Secret Manager
 - S3